-On 26 February 2020, the Minister for Health, the Hon Greg Hunt MP, launched the National Strategic Action Plan for Rare Diseases (the Action Plan).
+On 26 February 2020 the Minister for Health launched the National Strategic Action Plan for Rare Diseases (the Action Plan).
 The Action Plan outlines a comprehensive, collaborative, and evidence-based approach to achieving the best possible health and wellbeing outcomes for Australians living with a rare disease.
 Rare Voices Australia (RVA) led the collaborative development of the Action Plan, which details the steps required to remove the barriers facing people living with a rare disease.

 RVA is committed to advocating in ways we believe are likely to be the most effective and in a manner that is solutions-focused, respectful and continues to build and protect RVA’s ongoing relationships with all stakeholders: policy-makers, Governments, Departments of Health, clinicians, practitioners, researchers, academics, industry as well as people living with a rare disease, and their family and carers.
 At RVA, we know that how we advocate is critical and our Advocacy Strategy reflects this.
 We engage in a number of advocacy activities including: